aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 Below example shows how to extract images from a document and save them as files.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Images.docx).

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractImagesToFiles.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractImagesToFiles.py" >}}

 ## How to Insert Barcode on each Page of a Document

 This example demonstrates you to add the same or different barcodes on all or specific pages of a Word document.
 There is no direct way to add barcodes on all pages of a document but you can use **DocumentBuilder.MoveToSection**, **DocumentBuilder.MoveToHeaderFooter** and **DocumentBuilder.InsertImage** methods to move to any section or headers/footers and insert the barcode images as you can see in the following code.
 The following code example Inserts a barcode image on each page of a document.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_images-InsertBarcodeImage.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_images-InsertBarcodeImage.py" >}}

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_images-InsertBarcodeIntoFooter.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_images-InsertBarcodeIntoFooter.py" >}}

 ## Lock Aspect Ratio of Image